pmem/docs/getting-started-guide/installing-pmdk/compiling-pmdk-from-source.md

 src/common.inc:370: *** libndctl(version >= 60.1) is missing -- see README.
 Stop.
 ```

-This can occur when ndctl was installed in a directory other than the /usr/bin default location.
+This can occur when libndctl was installed in a directory other than the /usr location.

 To resolve this issue, the PKG\_CONFIG\_PATH is a environment variable that specifies additional paths in which pkg-config will search for its .pc files.